Loki-Astari/ThorsNisse/docSource/source/method/ThorsNisseCoreSocket.Socket.DataSocket.methods.4.putMessageClose.md

 methodInfo:
     parent: DataSocket
     name: putMessageClose
+    mark:
+    description:  |
-    description: closes the write end of the socket and flushes (write) data
+        closes the write end of the socket and flushes (write) data.
     return:
-        type: void
+        type: ' void       '
-        description: closes the write end of the socket and flushes (write) data.
+        description: 'closes the write end of the socket and flushes (write) data.'
     parameters: []
 ---